datanav/docs/terms.rst

 1.1.
 Purpose
 ------------

-This documents contains terms of service for Customers' access to and use of SESAM Software as a Service (“Services”) provided by SESAM.IO AS 922 409 676 (“SESAM”).
+This document contains terms of service for Customers' access to and use of SESAM Software as a Service (“Services”) provided by SESAM.IO AS 922 409 676 (“SESAM”).
 The services consist of both free- and paid subscriptions and the term “Customer” is used regardless of whether a